Workiva/dpx/README.md

 dpx --verbose ...
 ```

-This will provide a lot more detail that might help identify an issue.
-If not,
+This will provide a lot more detail that might help identify the cause of your
-please [open an issue][new issue] and include the verbose logs.
+issue.
+If not, please [open an issue][new issue] and include the verbose logs.

 ## Why the name?